hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

   Set to a CIDR notation (e.g. 10.96.0.0/14) from the RFC-1918 private networks (e.g. 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to pick a specific range to use.
   Specify either `services_secondary_range_name` or `services_ipv4_cidr_block` but not both.

+The `database_config` block supports:

+* `machine_type` -
+  (Required)
+  Cloud SQL machine type used by Airflow database.
+It has to be one of: db-n1-standard-2, db-n1-standard-4, db-n1-standard-8 or db-n1-standard-16.

+The `web_server_config` block supports:

+* `machine_type` -
+  (Required)
+  Machine type on which Airflow web server is running.
+It has to be one of: composer-n1-webserver-2, composer-n1-webserver-4 or composer-n1-webserver-8.
+  Value custom is returned only in response, if Airflow web server parameters were manually changed to a non-standard values.